UMD-CS-STICs/CMSC388J-s20/README.md

 will probably be conducted anonymously on ELMS.

 ## Online Class Schedule
-Weeks 10 and 11 (and possibly others) will be **online**; we will add the slides for the topics of the week to the shared Google Drive folder, but we will not be holding in-person lectures.
+Starting from Week 10, classes will be **online**; we will add the slides for the topics of the week to the shared Google Drive folder, and we will be holding a Q&A session during classtime on Zoom.

 ## Grading